 - Exclusive premium app integrations.

-Xero is an accounting and budget software for small businesses, bookkeepers, and accountants.
-Featuring pretty comprehensive accounting functionality, it also connects with 800+ smart business apps for inventory tracking, time tracking, payments, invoicing, and CRMs.
+Xero is an accounting software with budgeting functionalities for small businesses, bookkeepers, and accountants.
+Featuring pretty comprehensive accounting tools, it also connects with over 1000+ smart business apps for inventory tracking, time tracking, payments, invoicing, and CRMs.
 So if you don’t find a specific feature in Xero, you’ll most likely find it within their integrations.

 - Pay bills;